iriberri/tilelog/README.md

 ...
 ```

+## Map stats
+The `interactive.py` script includes several functions to retrieve map stats once the log has been parsed.
+You can aggregate events by source IP address, get stats for the different zoom level requests or get the most requested tiles (for the whole tiles dataset or for a given map).

 ## Output map
 The `draw_layergroup` function allows to generate an image that will mark the requested tiles in the quadtree (according to the logs) over a given basemap for a specific map (identified by its layergroup ID).